kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

   stick with it either way.
 And they're quite amicable and fun, so I don't mind.
 They look out for me and encourage me to stick with it; that's all that matters.
 - The opportunity to mentor other people, even with my limited knowledge.

+## All the places I've been in 2017

+- Portland, San Francisco/San Jose/ Mt.
+View/ Sunnyvale (pretty much Silicon Valley; all over), St. Louis, Laurel (Maryland), Chicago, San Diego and Boulder.
+It's given me a confidence that I could pretty much move and go *anywhere* at this point.

 ## Things I want to want holistically